12AT7

 The first triode had a mutual conductance of 4000 micromhos, which is perfect.
 The second triode tested at 2400.
 I sent it back and asked for a tested tube as a replacement.
 Both triodes of the replacement tested about 3400.

 It seems they made up their own specifications and called it a "reissue," but it's not a 6201 or even a regular 12AT7.
+For $31.99 you can do a lot better.
+Two new old stock American made tubes are about the same price.

-See the Electro-Harmonix spec sheet here.
+The Electro-Harmonix 12AT7 spec sheet is here.

-The General Electric spec sheet is here.
+For comparison, the General Electric spec sheet is here.

 Gold plated pins